 The College of Law, under the American Bar Association Standard 503, may admit a limited number of applicants who have not taken the LSAT.
 Those LSAT exemption applicants must: 1) meet certain conditions, 2) be deemed academically eligible, and 3) be approved to apply under the College of Law's LSAT exemption policy.
 Applicants who have taken the LSAT are not eligible to apply under the LSAT exemption policy.
 LSAT exemption applicants are not eligible to apply under the Early Decision Application process.

 Early Decision Program applicants and JD applicants are eligible to request an LSAT exemption.
-Global JD applicants are not eligible for the LSAT exemption.

 Applicants who have earned or will earn their bachelor’s degrees from the University of Utah within 12 months of starting the JD program; or